dreamsofcode-io/timescaledb-taxidata/README.md

 $ sudo pacman -S postgresql
 ```

-### sqlx-cli
+### migrate-cli

-SQLx is used for database migrations.
+[migrate](https://github.com/golang-migrate/migrate) is used for database migrations.
 To install it, you can do so one of two
-ways, depending on if you have rust installed on your system or not.
+ways, depending on if you have go installed on your system or not.

-#### Cargo
+#### Go

 ```
-$ cargo install sqlx-cli
+$ go install -tags 'postgres' github.com/golang-migrate/migrate/v4/cmd/migrate@latest
 ```

 #### macOS

 ```
-$ brew install sqlx-cli
+$ brew install migrate
 ```

 #### Arch Linux

 ```
-$ sudo pacman -S sqlx-cli
+$ yay -S migrate
 ```